 - Synthesize aspects of humanities as it relates to culture, history, and literature of American Indians

-- Communicate orally and through scholarly writing issues of federal Indian Policy and tribal government.
+- Communicate orally and through scholarly writing the issues of federal Indian Policy and tribal government.

 - Contextualize the effects that Federal Policy has on Native Americans

-- Investigate historic and contemporary interactions between native and non-native populations.
+- Analyze historic and contemporary interactions between native and non-native populations